 - High school juniors and seniors must meet the following guidelines:

+A GSC representative will come to your high school to register students for classes.
 Students must provide copies of the ACT or SAT scores if enrolling in English or mathematical courses.
 For more information on the passing scores, please consult the College’s catalog.

 - A Grade Point Average (GPA) of 3.00 or better.